Areas Related to Circles – Perimeter of circular figures, Areas of sector and segment of a circle & Areas of combination of plane figures

 A circle is a shape consisting of a curved line completely surrounded by an area.
-The circle contains points in the plane which are at the given distance from a given point, the center, equivalently the curve traced out by a point which moves in a plane so the distance from a given point is constant.
-The distance between any point and the center of the circle is called the radius (r).
+The circle contains points in the plane which are at the given distance from a given point, the centre, equivalently the curve traced out by a point which moves in a plane so the distance from a given point is constant.
+The distance between any point and the centre of the circle is called the radius (r).

 Area of a Circle

 The area of the circle is computed by the formula:

 - r is the radius of the circle.

 - π is the ratio of the diameter of a circle to its circumference

 - The value π is 22/7 (or) 3.14.

 The perimeter of the circle is the distance along the boundary of the circle.
 The perimeter is also called the circumference of a circle.
 Circumference will be the π times of the diameter of the circle.